hitabisgmbh/oaklean/packages/profiler/md-configs/README.md

 	// export the measurements into the output directory (defined via the `.oaklean` config) `<rootDir>/<outDir>/<report-name>/`
 	```

-#### 3. Interpret the measurements and determine the source code locations with the most energy consumption
+### Interpret the measurements and determine the source code locations with the most energy consumption

 #include "../../docs/InterpretMeasurements.md"

+## For More Information
+#include "../../md-configs/components/links/all-links.md"